ACA Acupuncture & Wellness

 Acupuncture is currently covered by many major insurance companies in the United States.
 However, acupuncture coverage varies greatly depending on the company and individual plan.
 It is important to check with your insurance company to see what coverage your plan offers.

 Acupuncture can treat a wide range of conditions.
 It is particularly effective for pain relief and for post-surgery and chemotherapy-associated nausea and vomiting.
 In addition, both the World Health Organization (WHO) and the National Institutes of Health (NIH) recognize that acupuncture can be helpful as part of a treatment plan for many illnesses which includes but is not limited to: addiction (such as alcoholism), asthma, bronchitis, carpal tunnel syndrome, digestive issues, facial tics, fibromyalgia, headaches, irregular periods, low back pain, menopausal symptoms, menstrual cramps, osteoarthritis, sinusitis, irritable bowel syndrome (IBS), stroke rehabilitation, tendonitis, tennis elbow, and urinary problems such as incontinence.

 Can I get acupuncture when I am treated with conventional medicine?

 You can safely combine acupuncture with prescription drugs and other conventional treatments.
 However, it is important for your primary care physician to be aware of and to monitor how your acupuncture treatment may be affecting your conventional therapies.
 Often your medication may need to be adjusted while your condition has been improving during your acupuncture treatments.

 What conditions are treated by Chinese herbal medicine?

-Like acupuncture, Chinese herbal medicine treats a full range of human diseases such as acute illness like flu and the common cold to chronic illnesses.
-Herbal medicine can also help to maintain or create balance and health before disease sets in.
+Like acupuncture, Chinese herbal medicine treats a full range of human diseases such as acute illness, like flu and the common cold, to chronic illnesses.
+Herbal medicine can also help to maintain or create balance in health before disease sets in.